Hope Adult Learning

 Understanding Poverty

-Low level reading skills and generational poverty go hand in hand.
+Low-level reading skills and generational poverty go hand in hand.
 Not all who lack functional reading skills are in poverty but many are.
-An understanding of the life of those who lack resources is essential to help adults in poverty.
-Dr. Ruby Payne gives a framework for understanding poverty.
+An understanding of the life of those who grew up in an environment lacking resources is essential to working with adults from and or in poverty.
+Dr. Ruby Payne gives a framework to help us understand poverty.

 SUGGESTED READING: